How does MSP work?

 The MSP coordinators and mentors make a commitment to develop and lead a program designed to facilitate the success of the student participants.
 In return, they expect student participants to make the following commitments:

 - Be free of other obligations for the duration of the program (e.g., jobs, rehearsals, practices, non-MSP classes and activities).
 The program is intensive and does not allow for outside activities.
+We have agreements with BASE/Martin-Baró/St. Ignatius Institute to excuse students for their programming.

 - Reside in the USF residence hall for the duration of the program, including weekends and overnights, and to adhere to the regulations and rules regarding residency in the halls.
 If you live in the vicinity of San Francisco, and will not be living on campus during the school year, you are required to live on campus during the program.